Debarshi-Chaudhuri/news-api/ARCHITECTURE.md

    - Articles are indexed in Elasticsearch with metadata

 2. **Article Retrieval**
-   - Clients query the News API with search parameters
+   - Clients query the News API through Ngrok or direct access
    - API translates requests into Elasticsearch queries
    - Elasticsearch executes search and returns matches
    - API formats and returns results to clients